Dekoruma/centarius/packages/centarius/README.md

 > But __Centarius__ does enforce you to implement code splitting with other libraries

-With the right custom render function, you can implement it with another React code splitting library out there such as
+With the right custom routes config, you can implement it with another React code splitting library out there such as

 * [React Loadable](https://github.com/jamiebuilds/react-loadable)
 * [Loadable Components](https://github.com/smooth-code/loadable-components)

+> Currently, Centarius only suppors code splitting library that has static method [load | preload] that return component and also hoisting static method such as getInitialProps after it has been loaded.

 ## Custom Document